alwynmathew/Kinect-for-windows/README.md

 - Go to Start Menu
 - Search for "Kinect for Windows Developer Toolkit"
 - You will see a list of C++,C#, VB samples
-- Install and Run to see it action
+- Install and Run to see it in action

 **Note: Tested on Windows 10 with Visual Studio 2012 Express (Direct X12 & Toolkit v1.8.0)**